 - Balance exercises: There simple balance exercises can be done at home to help make you feel more steady in walking and moving.
 See balance exercises here.

 - Movement for those with Osteoporosis or Osteopenia: You can watch and follow the online videos offered by the Royal Osteoporosis Society - See the exercises here.

 lockdown restrictions have eased, people in Nottingham have been able to enjoy the numerous and wide-ranging outdoor activities our city has to offer.

 If you are planning a trip to your local park, all the latest information can be found here Nottingham Parks and Open Spaces.

 If you or a member of your family have any mental health worries please look at our mental health support page for information on local services.

-While local libraries are closed librarians been busy finding more ways to bring your library to you online.
+Librarians been busy finding more ways to bring your library to you online.

 As well as the eBooks, eMagazines, eNewspapers and eReference books you can read at home, they've been searching for the right places for you to go online, making it easier to find ways for you and your family to get through this.